 Heavy-duty aluminum bail wire – The Penn Fierce II has an extra heavy duty bail wire that will withstand the test of time and should not warp over a long period of time.
 This is of importance as a warped or bent bail will lead to inferior line management and line lay when retrieving.

-Superline Spool Line Capacity Rings – The super spool incorporates rubber inlayed into the spool which means that you can go direct to the spool with a braid of your choice without having to back it with mono.
+Superline Spool Line Capacity Rings – The super spool incorporates rubber inlaid into the spool which means that you can go directly to the spool with a braid of your choice without having to back it with mono.
 The rings are marked at 1/3, 2/3 and full line capacity.
 This is a feature that we are starting to see more and more with more fishermen choosing mono as their go to line of choice.

 Features at a Glance